 A notice served by a local planning authority where a planning condition linked to a planning permission has been breached.
 There is no right of appeal against a beach of condition notice.

 See previously developed land below.

-If a new building is to be erected or an existing one altered, building regulation consent will normally be needed.
-Building Regulations relates to how development is constructed - the principle of whether a scheme goes ahead and assessment of how it impacts upon the wider area/people is what planning permission deals with.
+Building Regulations relates to how development is constructed – if a new building is to be erected or an existing one altered, building regulation consent will normally be needed.
+In contrast, the planning system, which is totally separate from building regulations, deals with the principle of whether or not a scheme goes ahead based on an assessment of how it impacts upon the wider area/people, etc.

 This is a government publication used to explain policy and regulation more fully, setting out written policy that would be a material consideration in the determination of any relevant planning application.
-Many circulars are quasi-legislative and include a direction or requirement to take specific action or provide guidance on implementation of aspects of national planning policy.
+Many circulars include a direction or requirement to take specific action or provide guidance on carrying out specific aspects of national planning policy.

 Change of Use:

-Planning permission is required for the "material change of use" of a property.
-This is a change of the main use of a property, not ancillary uses, e.g. if a shop choses to change part of its customer area to an area where goods to be sold will be stored.
-The Use Classes Order (see the entry below for this) specifies various categories of use and planning permission is not required to change the use of a property from one use to another in the same use class.
+Planning permission is required for the "material change of use" of a property or land.
+This is a change of the main use of a property, not ancillary uses, such as if a shop chooses to change part of its customer area to an area where goods to be sold will be stored.
+The Use Classes Order (see the entry below for this) specifies various categories of use and the General Permitted Development Order (see below) sets out situations in which planning permission is not required to change between uses.

 A term often relating to Conservation Areas or Listed Buildings, but also to the appearance of any place in terms of its landscape or the layout of streets and open spaces, giving it a distinct identity.